 Intensive Language Study

-• Purpose and eligibility: The Department of Art History will support graduate students who need funding for language study.
-The language must be a target language in the student’s field of research and preference is given to languages not taught at Rice during the academic year.
-Students should discuss intensive language study with their advisor or DGS.
+- Purpose and eligibility: The Department of Art History will support graduate students who need funding for language study.
+The language must be a target language in the student’s field of research, and students should be at a level higher than basic at the time of application.
+Preference is given to languages not taught at Rice during the academic year.
+Students should discuss intensive language study with their advisor and DGS.

-• Application requirements: Students should submit the application for each semester they wish to secure funding; students applying for continued support should include a statement from their tutor or instructor regarding the progress that has been made thus far.
+- Application requirements: Students should submit the application for each semester they wish to secure funding; students applying for continued support should include a statement from their tutor or instructor regarding the progress that has been made thus far.
+For the Advisor Support Letter, a copy of an email is fine, but a PDF must be uploaded with the application (not emailed afterwards).

 Museum Internships